mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 The UI layout was reassessed with each subsequent iteration/sprint and the design was changed based on the user feedback.
 Some of the comments recorded over subsequent sprints are:

-- _Wasn’t clear how many free chairs in a room.
+- _It's not clear how many free chairs are available in a room.
 Did the number on room overview page refer to total chairs or total free chairs?_

 - _Not clear about booking time.
 For example, how long do I have to get there?_